Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 where $\Gamma^0$ is $\Gamma^0_\MCS$ or $\Gamma^0_\NCS$ and $\gamma^{1\star:N\star}\in R^{\hat{\epsilon}}_{\ma}(\gamma^{M\star})$ are those that satisfy \eqref{eq:M2}. \end{definition}

-In the setting of $\PNtwo$, the leader cannot attain the performance of leader-optimality for $\mathcal{P}_N$.
-As stated before, the difference arises due to the lack of leader's direct control over minor followers' actions, except through Nash response to the major follower's strategies.
-To contrast the two notions of optimality, consider the following nonnegative performance loss of $\PNtwo$, compared to the leader-optimal performance.
+{In the setting of $\PNtwo$, the leader cannot attain the performance of leader-optimality for $\mathcal{P}_N$.
+As a result, the leader's optimal strategy involves a Nash response of the minor followers in this case.
+We further note that since the leader's strategy is not directly a function of the minor followers' actions and also, the minor followers' costs do not depend directly on the leader's actions, the leader's strategy in $\Gamma^0_\MCS$ admits an equivalent representation in $\Gamma^0_\NCS$, for which the response of the minor followers remains unaltered.
+As a result, the leader's performance under leader-major optimal strategies for $I^0_\MCS$ or $I^0_\NCS$ remains the same.
+As stated before, the difference arises due to the lack of leader's direct control over minor followers' actions, except through Nash response to the major follower's strategies.} To contrast the two notions of optimality, consider the following nonnegative performance loss of $\PNtwo$, compared to the leader-optimal performance.

-The first term is the best performance that the leader can expect, given that she cannot directly control the minor followers, while the second term equals the performance if she could.
+The first term is the best performance that the leader can expect, given that she cannot directly control the minor followers, while the second term equals the performance if she can.
 We will study the behavior of this loss through an example in the sequel.

-Next, we define incentive strategies adopted to $\PNtwo$. \begin{definition}[{$\pmb\epsilon$-Incentive Strategy}] Given $\pmb\epsilon=(\epsilon_{0}, \hat{\epsilon})\geq 0$, a strategy $\gamma^{0\star}$ of the leader for $\PNtwo$ with leader's information structure of $I^0_\MCS$ is $\pmb\epsilon$-incentive, if there exist strategies $(\gamma^{M\star}, \gamma^{1\star:N\star})$ of followers such that a profile strategy $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ is $\epsilon_{0}$-leader-major optimal and constitutes an $\pmb\epsilon$-Stackelberg equilibrium\footnote{We again refer to the incentive strategy $\gamma^{0\star}$ together with strategies $\gamma^{M\star}, \gamma^{1\star:N\star}$ of the followers as $\pmb\epsilon$-{\it Stackelberg-incentive equilibrium}.}. \end{definition}
+Next, we define incentive strategies adopted to $\PNtwo$. \begin{definition}[{$\epsilon$-Incentive Strategy}] Given $\epsilon=(\epsilon_{0}, \hat{\epsilon})\geq 0$, a strategy $\gamma^{0\star}$ of the leader for $\PNtwo$ with leader's information structure of $I^0_\MCS$ is $\epsilon$-incentive, if there exist strategies $(\gamma^{M\star}, \gamma^{1\star:N\star})$ of followers such that a profile strategy $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ is $\epsilon_{0}$-leader-major optimal and constitutes an $\epsilon$-Stackelberg equilibrium. {We again refer to the incentive strategy $\gamma^{0\star}$ together with strategies $\gamma^{M\star}, \gamma^{1\star:N\star}$ of the followers as $\epsilon$-{\it Stackelberg-incentive equilibrium}.}. \end{definition}